-The Partnership's All Other operations earn revenue from the following channels: Motor fuel sales, Non motor fuel sales, and Lease income.
+The Partnership's All Other segment earns revenue from the following channels: motor fuel sales, non-motor fuel sales and lease income.
 Motor fuel sales consist of fuel sales to consumers at company-operated retail stores.
-Non motor fuel sales includes merchandise revenue that comprises the in-store merchandise and foodservice sales at company-operated retail stores, and other revenue that represents a variety of other services within our All Other segment including credit card processing, car washes, lottery, automated teller machines, money orders, prepaid phone cards and wireless services.
-Revenue from All Other operations is recognized when (or as) the performance obligations are satisfied (i.e. when the customer obtains control of the good or the service is provided).
+Non-motor fuel sales includes merchandise revenue that comprises the in-store merchandise and food service sales at company-operated retail stores and other revenue that represents a variety of other services within our All Other segment including credit card processing, car washes, lottery, automated teller machines, money orders, prepaid phone cards and wireless services.
+Revenue from All Other operations is recognized when (or as) the performance obligations are satisfied, that is, when the customer obtains control of the good or the service is provided.